heathermiller/dist-prog-book/chapter/8/big-data.md

 Sawzall {% cite pike2005interpreting --file big-data%} is a programming language built on top of MapReduce.
 It consists of a *filter* phase (map) and an *aggregation* phase (reduce).
 User program can specify the filter function, and emits the intermediate pairs to external pre-built aggregators.

-Apart from Sawzal, Pig and Hive are the other major components that sit on top of Hadoop framework for processing large data sets without the users having to write Java based MapReduce code.
+Apart from Sawzal, Pig  {%cite olston2008pig --file big-data %} and Hive  {%cite thusoo2009hive --file big-data %} are the other major components that sit on top of Hadoop framework for processing large data sets without the users having to write Java based MapReduce code.

-Hive {% cite thusoo2009hive --file big-data %} is built by Facebook to organize dataset in structured formats and still utilize the benefit of MapReduce framework.
-It has its own SQL-like language: HiveQL which is easy for anyone who understands SQL.
+Hive is built by Facebook to organize dataset in structured formats and still utilize the benefit of MapReduce framework.
+It has its own SQL-like language: HiveQL  {%cite thusoo2010hive --file big-data %} which is easy for anyone who understands SQL.
 Hive reduces code complexity and eliminates lots of boiler plate that would otherwise be an overhead with Java based MapReduce approach.
 It has a component called *metastore* that are created and reused each time the table is referenced by HiveQL like the way traditional warehousing solutions do.
 The drawback to using Hive is programmers have to be familiar with basic techniques and best practices for running their Hive queries at maximum speed as it depends on the Hive optimizer.
 Hive requires developers  train the Hive optimizer for efficient optimization of their queries.

 Relational interface to big data is good, however, it doesn’t cater to users who want to perform

 - ETL to and from various semi or unstructured data sources.
 - advanced analytics like machine learning or graph processing.

 These user actions require best of both the worlds - relational queries and procedural algorithms.
-Pig Latin and Spark SQL bridges this gap by letting users to seamlessly intermix both relational and procedural API.
+Pig Latin {% cite olston2008pig --file big-data%}  and Spark SQL {% cite armbrust2015spark --file big-data%}  bridges this gap by letting users to seamlessly intermix both relational and procedural API.
 Both the frameworks free the programmer from worrying about internal execution model by providing implicit optimization on the user input DAG of transformations.

-Pig Latin {% cite olston2008pig --file big-data%} aims at a sweet spot between declarative and procedural programming.
+Pig Latin aims at a sweet spot between declarative and procedural programming.
 For advanced programmers, SQL is unnatural to implement program logic and Pig Latin wants to dissemble the set of data transformation into a sequence of steps.
 This makes Pig more verbose than Hive.

 SparkSQL though has the same goals as that of Pig, is better given the Spark exeuction engine, efficient fault tolerance mechanism of Spark and specialized data structure called Dataset.